klausi/rustnish/_drafts/integration-tests.md

 That way the cargo test runner lets you know passive aggressively that you should write all these kind of tests :-)

-Of course we are not testing anything useful yet - let's exapnd the test case.
+Of course we are not testing anything useful yet - let's expand the test case.

 ## Integration tests for a Hyper server